swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 ~~~
 {: .error}

+## Factors

 Another thing to look out for has emerged - when R creates a factor, it only
 allows whatever is originally there when our data was first loaded, which was
 'black', 'calico' and 'tabby' in our case.
 Anything new that doesn't fit into
-one of its categories is rejected as nonsense, until we explicitly add that as a
+one of these categories is rejected as nonsense (becomes NA).

+The warning is telling us that we unsuccessfully added 'tortoiseshell' to our
+*coat* factor, but 3.3 (a numeric), TRUE (a logical), and 9 (a numeric) were
+successfully added to *weight*, *likes_string*, and *age*, respectfully, since
+those values are not factors.
+To successfully add a cat with a
-*level* in the factor:
+'tortoiseshell' *coat*, explicitly add 'tortoiseshell' as a *level* in the factor:

 ~~~